Programming Skills are Not Enough: a Greedy Strategy to Attract More Girls to Study Computer Science: Methodology

-In conclusion, girls have fewer opportunities to develop both soft and hard skills.
-To mitigate these deficiencies, our method is based on two principles: \begin{enumerate} \item To attract girls' interest in ICTs at a later stage of education, it is necessary to make them understand that Computer Science has significantly contributed to the advancement of other disciplines or subjects in which women traditionally show great passion and aptitude, such as medicine \cite{ref_article8}, environment and sustainability \cite{ref_article9}, art, and social sciences. \item Furthermore, it is necessary to integrate technical skills with horizontal skills, essential for progressing in the professional career, especially in male-dominated sectors such as ICT. \end{enumerate}
+\item To attract girls’ interest in ICTs at a later stage of education, it is necessary to make them understand that Computer Science has significantly contributed to the advancement of other disciplines or subjects in which women traditionally show great passion and aptitude, such as medicine, environment and sustainability, art, and social sciences.

-For these reasons, we have conceived a grid-shaped approach in which Computer Science is one of the vertical (hard) skills that are taught and intersected with other vertical and horizontal (soft) skills, such as those previously listed.
-We believe that empowering women is a complex process that requires not only upgrading their skills in strategic and traditionally male-dominated sectors, such as ICT, but also acquiring soft skills that provide them with the right tools to progress in their careers.
-This can help girls understand that computational skills nowadays are very important in different careers, and are becoming an increasingly required competence to access all levels and fields of the job market.
+\item Furthermore, it is necessary to integrate technical skills with horizontal skills, essential for progressing in the professional career, especially in male-dominated sectors such as ICT. \end{itemize} For these reasons, we have conceived a grid-shaped approach in which Computer Science is one of the vertical (hard) skills that are taught and intersected with other vertical and horizontal (soft) skills, such as those previously listed.
+We believe that empowering women is a complex process that requires not only upgrading their skills in strategic and traditionally male-dominated sectors, such as ICT and software engineering in particular, but also acquiring soft skills that provide them with the right tools to progress in their careers.
+This can help girls understand that computational skills nowadays are very important in different careers and are becoming an increasingly required competence to access all levels and fields of the job market.
 It is also important to make girls understand that ICT disciplines open up many professions that are not limited to being programmers but can offer a very strong bond with society, culture, economy, and business.